-Effective at the end of school on Friday, March 13th, the Simsbury Public Schools will be closed until April 20th in an attempt to mitigate the spread of the coronavirus.
+At the direction of Governor Lamont, Simsbury Public Schools will remain closed through the remainder of the 2019-20 school year in order to mitigate the spread of the coronavirus.

 The health and well-being of our students and staff are of utmost importance to us.
 We have created this designated coronavirus webpage to provide information about our preparations and a variety of resources we hope you find helpful.

-Grab-and-Go breakfast and lunch will continue to be made available to students during the April recess (4/13-4/17).
-Distribution of meals will occur at Simsbury High School, 34 Farms Village Road on Mondays and Wednesdays from 10 AM–12:00 PM.
+Grab-and-Go breakfast and lunch distribution will occur at Simsbury High School, 34 Farms Village Road on Mondays and Wednesdays from 10 AM–12:00 PM.

 The Simsbury school district continues to monitor the outbreak of coronavirus this situation very closely.
 We are tracking daily illness trends for both students and staff.
 We are also in regular contact with the Farmington Valley Health District (FVHD), the CT Department of Public Health (DPH) and the CT Department of Education.
 We also monitor guidance and updates from the CDC on a daily basis.